 Why just four of them?

 So why were not more eyewitness accounts included?
-For the purpose of this article, I do not want to focus on the debate but want to focus on what does the Bible has to say to us.
-Ephesians 4:11-13 reads: “And He (God) gave the apostles, the prophets, the evangelist, the shepherds and teachers to equip the saints for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ.”
+For the purpose of this article, I do not want to focus on the debate but want to focus on what the Bible has to say to us.
+Ephesians 4:11-13 reads: “And He (God) gave the apostles, the prophets, the evangelists, the shepherds and teachers to equip the saints for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ.”